jarun/nnn/README.md

 `nnn` works with your DE and favourite GUI utilities, has a unique _navigate-as-you-type_ mode with auto-select, disk usage analyzer mode, bookmarks, contexts, application launcher, familiar navigation shortcuts, shell spawning, quick notes and much more.

-It supports as many scripts as you need!
-Integrate utilities like sxiv (view images in directory) or fzy (fuzzy search subtree) with available scripts (or your own), transfer selected files using lftp or use it as a (neo)vim plugin.
+Have as many scripts as you want!
+View file and directory diffs in vimdiff, integrate utilities like sxiv (to cycle through images in directory) or fzy (to fuzzy search in subtree) with [available scripts](https://github.com/jarun/nnn/tree/master/user-scripts) (or your own), transfer selected files using lftp or use it as a (neo)vim plugin.
 Refer to the wiki page [hacking `nnn`](https://github.com/jarun/nnn/wiki/hacking-nnn) for more such use cases.

 [Quickstart](#quickstart) and see how `nnn` simplifies those long desktop sessions.